Syed Javed Ali Shah: Political career

-Shah was elected to the Provincial Assembly of Punjab from Constituency PP-168 (Multan) as a candidate of Pakistan Peoples Party (PPP) in 1988 Pakistani general election.
+Shah was elected to the Provincial Assembly of Punjab from Constituency PP-168 (Multan) as a Pakistan Peoples Party (PPP) candidate in the 1988 Pakistani general election.

-He was elected to the National Assembly of Pakistan as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency NA-119 (Multan-VI) in 1990 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a Islami Jamhoori Ittehad (IJI) candidate from Constituency NA-119 (Multan-VI) in the 1990 Pakistani general election.
 He received 66,900 votes and defeated Rana Shaukat Hayat, a candidate of Pakistan Democratic Alliance (PDA).

-He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-119 (Multan-VI) in 1993 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-119 (Multan-VI) in the 1993 Pakistani general election.
 He received 63,091 votes and defeated Rana Shaukat Hayat, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-119 (Multan-VI) in 1997 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-119 (Multan-VI) in the 1997 Pakistani general election.
 He received 71,953 votes and defeated Malik Ghulam Abbas Khakhi, a candidate of PPP.

-He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-152 (Multan-V) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-152 (Multan-V) in the 2002 Pakistani general election but was unsuccessful.
 He received 36,870 votes and lost the seat to Assad Murtaza Gilani.

 He remained a member of the Senate of Pakistan from 2006 to 2012.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-152 (Multan-V) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-152 (Multan-V) in the 2013 Pakistani general election.
 He received 81,015 votes and defeated Muhammad Ibraheem Khan, a candidate of Pakistan Tehreek-e-Insaf.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
-He was appointed as the Federal Minister for Water Resources.
-Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Shah ceased to hold the office as Federal Minister for Water Resources.
+Qureshi assumed the role of Federal Minister for Water Resources in the cabinet.
+However, his tenure in this position ended when the National Assembly's term expired, and it was dissolved on 31 May 2018.